 SO!
 Without further ado…here is what will be included in our basket!
 I plan to have subjects in here that we will cover daily…our read aloud, our American History, and Spanish for example…and subjects that will rotate depending on the day…our National Park unit, Music, and Art.
 So, let’s take a little peek at each subject we will include!

 Art is a favorite in our house!
 We love learning about different artists and different art techniques.
-I plan to continue the artist studies that I began last year…you can check out my post about our Picasso study right here: http://homeschoolbythebeach.com/2017/05/29/amazing-artists-week-1-becoming-picasso/ We will us the Usborne Art Treasury as our main book.
+I plan to continue the artist studies that I began last year…you can check out my post about our Picasso study right here: https://homeschoolbythebeach.com/2017/05/29/amazing-artists-week-1-becoming-picasso/ We will use the Usborne Art Treasury as our main book.
 This book is a must-have for homeschoolers!
-It features many artists and for each artist it will give you a little bio on that artist, introduce some of their work, and then have a project for you to complete in the style of that artist.
+It features many artists and for each artist, it will give you a little bio on that artist, introduce some of their work, and then have a project for you to complete in the style of that artist.
 SO FUN!
 My kids really enjoyed it!
-I also adore the Usborne Famous Paintings Cards…they are really heavy duty “flash cards” with a piece of artwork on one side and then information about the piece and the artist on the back.
+I also adore the Usborne Famous Paintings Cards…they are really heavy duty “flashcards” with a piece of artwork on one side and then information about the piece and the artist on the back.
 Great resource!

 We are also planning to learn about National Parks of the US.
 I came up with this unit based on the National Parks of the U.S.A. book.
 You need this book…seriously.
 It is gorgeous.
 Now imagine my surprise when I discovered that one of my favorite book series has a book on National Parks…M is for Majestic is stunning.
 It is a gorgeous picture book with tons of amazing information on National Parks.
 So excited to see where this unit takes us!
 Even if we just end up reading and enjoying these gorgeous books I will be happy.